pydata/xarray/doc/internals.rst

 Where:

 - :py:class:`~xarray.core.indexing.LazilyOuterIndexedArray` is a class
   provided by Xarray that manages the lazy loading.
-Note, that it supports `basic` and `outer` indexing.
-While `vectorized` indexing is supported by :py:class:`~xarray.core.indexing.LazilyVectorizedIndexedArray`.
-For more details see the following sections.
 - ``YourBackendArray`` shall be implemented by the backend and shall inherit from :py:class:`~xarray.backends.common.BackendArray`.